 Eating Righteously While Diabetic

-The safeness of a food to someone with diabetes is determined by a lot of factors, one of the effective methods to decide whether a food can be of a harmful impact on the blood glucose levels of a diabetic, is to measure the value of Glycemic Index GI, this number which ranges from 0 to 100 represents a relative way of ranking carbohydrates in foods with regard to how they affect blood glucose levels.
+Yes, 2-3 bananas a week are good for people with diabetes.
+But this is determined by a lot of factors, one of the effective methods to decide whether a food can be of a harmful impact on the blood glucose levels of a diabetic, is to measure the value of Glycemic Index GI, this number which ranges from 0 to 100 represents a relative way of ranking carbohydrates in foods with regard to how they affect blood glucose levels.
 In other words the Glycemic Index tells us how slowly or how quickly a certain food capable of causing an increase in the levels of glucose in the blood; accordingly foods are classified into three categories:

 - Foods with low GI, this category have GI values between 0 and 55.